• Home

 • If you manually release the oatmeal and liquid spurts out, close the vent and let it naturally release longer.

-Can I substitute with Old Fashioned Oats?
+Can I substitute with old fashioned oats?

 Leftover pumpkin puree can be frozen to use later.
 Measure it out before freezing so you know how much you have.
-Try adding it to chili, curry, using it as an oil replacement in some baked goods, stirring it into oats with cinnamon, vegan pumpkin overnight oats, or making pumpkin pancakes.
+Try adding it to chili, curry, using it as an oil replacement in some baked goods, stirring it into oats with cinnamon, pumpkin overnight oats, or making pumpkin pancakes.

 Plop pumpkin in steel cut oats.